 The online application includes a section for you to enter the contact information for your recommenders.
 Please notify the individuals you select as recommenders that they will receive an email from the application system with instructions on how to submit their letters.

-Upload in Applicant Statements section of online application.
+Upload in Materials section of online application.

-- Please list at least two faculty members with whom you hope to work and briefly describe how your research goals and interests fit with the expertise of these faculty.
-Faculty areas of scholarship can be found on the(faculty profile pages.)
+Please list two to three faculty members with whom you hope to work and briefly describe how your research goals and interests fit with the expertise of these faculty.
+Faculty areas of scholarship can be found on the Department Faculty page.

 Diversity statement, required information is described in the online application.